Nbartek/backend_manage_employees/README.md

 # backend_manage_employees
-Backend project for organising employee groups done with spring and hybernate database
+Backend project for organizing employee groups done with spring and hybernate database

+Simple backend done using Spring and Spring Boot 4.0.
+Database operations managed trough Hibernate
+There are signs of refactoring and that's because i orginally did bacnekd without Spring, just my own transactions with Hibernate